Kaffidev/KNames/README.md

 ### Limitations
 * You can only use .k domain at this time.
-* You cant edit your name if u publish it.
+* You cant edit your name if you publish it.
 * Only lower case letters can be used.